moby/moby/docs/reference/api/docker_remote_api_v1.25.md

 -   **t** – A name and optional tag to apply to the image in the `name:tag` format.
         If you omit the `tag` the default `latest` value is assumed.
         You can provide one or more `t` parameters.
--   **remote** – A Git repository URI or HTTP/HTTPS URI build source.
-If the URI specifies a filename, the file's contents are placed into a file called `Dockerfile`.
+-   **remote** – A Git repository URI or HTTP/HTTPS context URI.
+If the URI points to a single text file, the file's contents are placed into a file called `Dockerfile` and the image is built from that file.
 -   **q** – Suppress verbose build output.
 -   **nocache** – Do not use the cache when building the image.
 -   **pull** - Attempt to pull the image even if an older image exists locally.